bb-qq/r8152/readme.md

 # DSM driver for realtek RTL8152/RTL8153/RTL8156 based USB Ethernet adapters

-This is a RTL8152/RTL8153/RTL8156(2.5Gbps or 1.0Gbps) driver package for Synology NASes.
+This is an RTL8152/RTL8153/RTL8156(2.5Gbps or 1.0Gbps) driver package for Synology NASes.

 You may also be interested in my other projects:
 * [AQC111U(5Gbps ethernet) driver package for Synology NASes](https://github.com/bb-qq/aqc111)